BrawnyMan/meta-chat-ai-scam-analysis/README.md

 - Edit or delete submissions
 - Verify legitimacy

+Based on reports from other affected users, submitted credentials may be used to:
+- Perform **account takeover**
+- Rename compromised accounts (e.g., to “Meta Chat AI”)
+- Send scam messages to new victims from hijacked accounts

+This behavior enables **self-propagation** of the scam through trusted accounts.

-Collected data can be:
+Collected data can also be:
 - Aggregated
 - Sold
-- Used for phishing or follow-up scams
+- Used for targeted phishing or follow-up attacks

 ---

 ## Conclusion

-The system is intentionally designed to:
+The system appears designed to:
 - Appear legitimate
 - Collect sensitive information
+- Enable account compromise
 - Prevent user oversight
 - Centralize victim data

-The technical design prioritizes **data capture over user safety**.
+The technical design prioritizes **data capture and control over user safety**.

 ---